-Origin of the 4% Rule was that it comes from a 1994 investigation of historical market data that tested for a reliable safe withdrawal amount for a balanced fund.
+A good description of the 4% Rule was that it comes from a 1994 investigation of historical market data that tested for a reliable safe withdrawal amount, specifically for a balanced fund.
 Its conclusion was that a 4% withdrawal would survive 30 years of retirement withdrawals in past situations if invested anytime since 1928.
 However, it was done earlier than the worst times in the 2000s.
-Bonds are another factor.
+Bonds are a different factor.
 The bonds did provide some income in those days for a degree of safety in bear markets.
-Here's a chart of the Federal bank's interest rate history, and I'm thinking the 4% Rule look in 1994 could not foresee today's zero interest rate.
-A good recent article about the 4% withdrawal number is at Morningstar.
+Here's a chart of the Federal Reserve Bank's interest rate history, and I'm thinking the 4% Rule look in 1994 could not foresee today's zero interest rate.
+A good recent article about the 4% withdrawal number 4 is at Morningstar.

-All of the S&P 500 index funds try to exactly match the S&P 500 Index performance, but these funds do have different expense fees.
-There are actually 505 listed tickers in the S&P 500, because five companies have two major classes of public common stock included (Google, Discovery, Comcast, News Corp, 21st Century Fox).
-Google's company name is actually Alphabet, with two stock classes A and C, with two tickers GOOGL and GOOG, which I added together in the table here.
+All of the many S&P 500 Index funds try to exactly match the S&P 500 Index performance, but these funds do have different expense fees.
+There are actually 505 listed tickers in the S&P 500, because five of the companies have two major classes of public common stock included (Google, Discovery, Comcast, News Corp, 21st Century Fox).
+Google's company name is actually Alphabet, with two public stock classes A and C, with two tickers GOOGL and GOOG, which are added together in the table here.

 |S&P 500 Weighting|

-Top 10 as of 18 Jan 2022
+Top 10 as of 22 Sept 2022

 |Class A & C||GOOGL|